atroutt/LunchRoulette/README.md

 apiKey=YOUR_FABRIC_ORG_API_KEY
 ```

-You can get your Fabric API key from your Fabric organization page (somthing like https://fabric.io/settings/organizations/YOUR_ORG_ID)
+You can get your Fabric API key from your Fabric organization page (something like https://fabric.io/settings/organizations/YOUR_ORG_ID)

 2. To support login with Twitter, create secrets.xml and include the following keys: